zkcys001/UDAStrongBaseline/README.md

 and we will update our method .

 ## Citation
-If you use the baseline in your research or wish to refer to the baseline results, please use the following BibTeX entry.
+If you find this code useful for your research, please use the following BibTeX entry.

 ```BibTeX
 @article{zheng2021,